Merzasphor/MWSE/docs/source/references/other/csse.md

 	* Restore hidden references, restoring to view any references hidden with the hide selection option.
 	* Set or clear the QuickStart data from the current render window perspective.
 * The field of view (FOV) and antialiasing (multisamples) can be overwritten in the config file.
+* Fixed an issue with bound calculations.
+Any bound-related functions, such as focusing the camera (C or T keys) on a light will never send the camera into the stratosphere.

 The following changes to the rendering window apply when landscape editing: